Hierarchy and World

 World is a query interface.
 Every method takes a &self and returns a value (or None).
 Suffete never mutates the world; it only reads.

-pub trait World: Sized + Sync {
+pub trait World {

 // Inheritance

-fn descends_from(&self, descendant: Atom, ancestor: Atom) -> bool;
+fn descends_from(&self, child: Word, ancestor: Word) -> bool;

 fn inherited_template_argument(